 We went as far back as 1984, which was the first year that Metacritic had no reported scores for any of the films nominated (aside from Amadeus, which was rereleased in 2002).
 Since 1984, there have been 10 films nominated that didn’t have a Metacritic score and three of them, Driving Miss Daisy (1989), Platoon (1986) and Out Of Africa (1985), won Best Picture.
 So it’s safe to say those 10 films without scores probably ranked well above a 46.

 The Academy has certainly nominated films with mixed reviews before.
 There have been two dozen nominees that received a score below 70.
 Four of those films, Crash (69 in 2005), Gladiator (64 in 2000), Braveheart (68 in 1995) and Rain Man (65 in 1988) even took the award for Best Picture.
 While none of those films received a yellow rating via Metacritic, there have been six films nominated to fall into the same category as Extremely Loud.
 Still, none received below a 50.

 You have to go all the way back to 1990 when Ghost received a score of 52 to find the previously worst-rated film to be nominated for an Oscar.
 The only other films entering the cautionary category were Life is Beautiful (59 in 1998), Scent of a Woman (59 in 1992), The Godfather Part III (60 in 1990), Field of Dreams (57 in 1989) and The Accidental Tourist (53 in 1988).

 We were a tad more charitable, giving Extremely Loud a 5.8, noting that the “actors [did] the best they can with the static screenplay.”
 But we never imagined it would get an Oscar nod.

-The Academy Awards have been around since 1929, so it’s difficult to say Extremely Loud, Incredibly Close is the worst-reviewed nominee in history, but it’s certainly the worst for at least 28 years.
+have been around since 1929, so it’s difficult to say Extremely Loud, Incredibly Close is the worst-reviewed nominee in history, but it’s certainly the worst for at least 28 years.